Pet theft is set to become a criminal offence after rise in crime during pandemic

-The Government’s plan to crackdown on dognappers will see pet abduction becoming a criminal offence.
+The Government’s plan to crackdown on dognappers will see pet abduction becoming a criminal offence in England.

 Ministers want to change the law so it reflects the severity of the pet thieves’ crimes by considering the emotional distress it can cause the animal and acknowledging that pets represent far more than just property to their owners.